So you are thinking about a working holiday visa in Australia?

 Make sure to have a confirmed accommodation at least for the first couple of days or weeks.

-Keep in mind that you will also be asked to fill in immigration card at the border with your Australian accommodation address.
+Keep in mind that you will also be asked to fill in an immigration card at the border with your Australian accommodation address.

 7. Getting long-term accommodation in Australia: